 Holly Seibold, BRAWS Founder and Executive Director

 Holly Seibold is the Founder and Executive Director of BRAWS: Bringing Resources to Aid Women's Shelters.
 In partnership with generous individuals, foundations, and businesses in the community, Holly and her team of dedicated staff and volunteers have distributed over two million period products and undergarments to women and girls in crisis.
-In less than four short years, Holly has built one of the most recognized local nonprofit organizations in the DC region.
+In less than five short years, Holly has built one of the most recognized local nonprofit organizations in the DC region.

 Holly began her career in the nonprofit sector before becoming an educator in Fairfax County Public Schools.
-Transitioning from the classroom to a small business owner in 2010, Holly launched a successful educational firm, offering STEM consulting services and programs to clients, including Fairfax County, Town of Vienna, City of Fairfax, City of Falls Church, DC Public Charter Schools, and Columbia College.
+Transitioning from the classroom to a small business owner in 2010, Holly launched a successful educational firm, offering STEM consulting services and programs to clients.

 Holly is a fierce advocate for women's rights, testifying in Washington, DC and Richmond in favor of the repeal of the tampon tax and an increased access to menstrual supplies for all girls and women in shelters, schools, jails, and prisons.
 Holly’s advocacy led to the successful passage of DC Law 21-201 - The Feminine Hygiene and Diapers Sales Tax Exemption Amendment Act of 2016 and Virginia Senate Bill 1715 - The Dignity Act), and the 2020 Virginia House Bill 405 - mandating menstrual supplies in school bathrooms.
 Holly also is a co-founder of the Virginia Menstrual Equity Coalition (VMEC).
 VMEC mobilizes supporters to collectively take action on the injustice of menstrual inequity.
 As a result of these efforts, Virginia’s General Assembly passed House Bill 83 unanimously, requiring correctional facilities to provide menstrual supplies on demand and at no charge to inmates.
 Holly describes the evolution of this bill in her published piece, “Free to Bleed: Virginia House Bill 83 and the Dignity of Menstruating Inmates,” in Volume 22 of the University of Richmond’s Public Interest Law Review.